 The SEN Faculty

-In addition to our support classes and teaching assistant support, we deliver the following interventions where appropriate:
+In addition to our intervention classes and teaching assistant support, we deliver a range of literacy interventions to boost students’ progress where appropriate.

-Some students have specific needs which cannot be met by our teachers or teaching assistants.
+Some of our students have specific needs which cannot be met by a teacher or teaching assistant.
 Therefore, we have the following professionals in school who may work with students with SEN:

 - Dr Bernice George – Educational Psychologist